AhmedZerouali/dockerhub_analysis/README.md

 This replication package contains three folders (i.e scripts, notebooks and data).
 - script: contains all scripts needed to pull images, inspect DockerHub API, extract Debian bugs, etc.
 - data.zip: should be unzipped.
 The folder data inside contains all datasets needed for the analysis and prepared before.
+To download this dataset, please use this zenodo repository: https://zenodo.org/record/3568161.
 - notebooks: contains notebooks where we prepare data.
 If you are more concerned about the analysis you can focus on the folder ``3 - Analysis``.
 All data is already provided in data.zip

 The data is under the Creative Commons Attribution Share-Alike 4.0 license.